aqiu384/p5r-walkthrough/src/walkthrough.md

 * Question: "15."
 (Knowledge +2)
 ##### Evening
 * [Normal Route] Moon Rank 9
-* [Battle Route] Darts with Haru and Ryuji (Proficiency +5)
+* [Battle Route] Darts with any two party members (Proficiency +5)
-    1. Score 180 in round 1
+    1. Score 180 in round 1 of game 1
-    2. Let Haru finish on round 4 (Baton Pass Lv.
+    2. Let your game 1 partner finish on round 4 (Baton Pass Lv.
 3)
-    3. Choice 3: "Just enjoy it."
-    4. Score 180 in round 1
+    3. Score 180 in round 1 of game 2
-    5. Let Ryuji finish on round 4 (Baton Pass Lv.
+    4. Let your game 2 partner finish on round 4 (Baton Pass Lv.
 3)
-    6. Choice 1: "Get pumped!"
-(Chariot +1)

 ---
 #### Sun 10/23